e271828e/Flight.jl/docs/notes/design/framework_design.md

 Derivative functions, guards, handlers and projections consume signals but impose no ordering constraints — they run after the sweep.

+**Shared expensive computations.** When a derivative function and an output group need the same expensive result (the canonical case: Newton–Euler must be solved both for `ẋ` and for the acceleration-like outputs), the framework offers two cache-free
+resolutions: **derivative binding** (§9.4 — publish the derivative as an output port and bind `ẋ` to it; the default idiom for cohesive components) and the **computer/integrator split** (§9.4 — factor the math into a stateless component whose outputs feed a trivial state-holding component; the Simulink-diagram idiom, useful when the factoring earns reuse).
+Purity rules forbid the third classic resolution, mutable caching, by design.

 ### 5.3 Artificial loops and the escape hatch

 A component that bundles a no-feedthrough output with a feedthrough output in one